-Ever since the first homework was assigned in 1167, the University of Oxford's stellar graduates have influenced Western civilization; its alumni include 26 British prime ministers, more than 60 Nobel Prize winners, and even 11 saints.
-But that doesn't mean that Oxford is stodgy.
-Although you may see professors in their traditional black robes, this is a fun, young college town, filled with shopping streets, cheap eats, and rowdy, rollicking pubs.
-Step off the busy, urban-feeling High Street into the hushed sanctuary of a grassy college quad.
-See the dining hall that inspired the one where Harry Potter eats his meals, or the pub where J. R. R. Tolkien first spoke about hobbits.
+Ever since the first homework was assigned in 1167, the University of Oxford's stellar graduates have influenced Western civilization.
+Its alumni include 27 British prime ministers, more than 60 Nobel Prize winners, well-known writers and actors, and even 11 saints.
+You can stroll the garden where Lewis Carroll dreamed up his adventures for Alice, pop in to the dining hall that inspired the one where Harry Potter eats, or grab a pint in the pub where J. R. R. Tolkien first spoke about hobbits.
+The university buildings are surrounded by a fun college town, filled with cheap eats and rowdy, rollicking pubs nestled in honey-colored limestone buildings.
 Just outside town is the magnificent Blenheim Palace, England's finest countryside estate.